Delaware • New Jersey • Pennsylvania

 Monitoring the Salt Front

-DRBC's Hydrology/Flow Management Program focuses on controlling the upstream migration of salty water from the Delaware Bay during low-flow conditions to protect drinking water.
+The DRBC's Hydrology/Flow Management Program focuses on freshwater releases to control the upstream migration of salty water from the Delaware Bay during low-flow conditions.

-The salt front's location fluctuates in the Delaware River Estuary as streamflows increase or decrease in response to changing inflows, which either dilute or concentrate chlorides in the river.
+The salt front's location fluctuates in the Delaware River Estuary with the tide and with increases or decreases of freshwater streamflow, which either dilute or concentrate chlorides in the river.

 Elevated chloride concentrations are also a concern in the non-tidal Delaware River, which are protected under DRBC's Special Protection Waters(SPW) regulations.